-Farm Portal - means the nutrient management database accessed at www.farmportal.ecan.govt.nz and that is used to derive a Baseline GMP Loss Rate and Good Management Practice Loss Rate
+Farm Portal - means the nutrient management database accessed at www.farmportal.ecan.govt.nz and that is used to derive a Baseline GMP Loss Rate and Good Management Practice Loss Rate in accordance with Schedule 28 of the LWRP.

-Farm Portal Nutrient Loss Report - means the summary of nutrient losses based on OVERSEER® or equivalent model been approved by the Chief Executive of Environment Canterbury and GMP loss rates
+Farm Portal Nutrient Loss Report - means the summary of nutrient losses based on OVERSEER[®] or equivalent model been approved by the Chief Executive of Environment Canterbury and GMP loss rates

-Good Management Practices (GMP) - means the practices described in the document entitled Industry-agreed Good Management Practices relating to water quality"
+Good Management Practices (GMP) - means the practices described in the document entitled "Industry-agreed Good Management Practices relating to water quality" - dated 18 September 2015.

-Good Management Practice (GMP) Loss Rate - means the average nitrogen loss rate below the root-zone, as estimated by the Farm Portal, for the farming activity carried out over the most recent four-year period, if operated at good management practice
+Good Management Practice (GMP) Loss Rate - means the average nitrogen loss rate below the root-zone, as estimated by the Farm Portal, for the farming activity carried out over the most recent four-year period, if operated at good management practice.